No products in the cart.

+Want to understand what the best food for kids is?
 Learn about nutrients – you are building an entirely new person with what you feed them.
 So many of our kids are overfed, but under-nourished and when your kids are feeling hungry all the time, it’s worth evaluating whether they are getting the necessary nutrients.

 The basics for satisfying hungry kids:

 - Think nutritionally dense.
 Not full of air or fillers, or chemicals – full of real nutrients.

 - Keep sugar intake minimal, which includes fruit juices & refined starches.
 They will cause unstable energy levels, moodiness & sugar cravings.

 - Cultivate good gut bacterial balance – feed them loads of fibre, a large variety of fresh, natural foods & stay away from the junk.

 - Take a chill pill – kids pick up on & take onboard parental stress, plus they often have issues going on that we as parents may be completely unaware of.
 Stress interferes with healthy appetite.